Conversation Forking

 Ways to fork a conversation

-There are two ways to fork an existing conversation:
+There are four ways to fork an existing conversation:

 1. From the command palette